Providence Salumu

 strictAdd :: !Int -> !Int -> !Int -- error

-statement pattern matching can force thunks
+type StrictMaybeInt = Maybe !Int -- errorcase statements revisitedcase statement pattern matching can force thunks

-is irrefutablecase
+_ is irrefutablecase

-symbol with value ⊥, handy for testingf ('a':'b':rest) = rest
+undefined :: a is Prelude symbol with value ⊥, handy for testingf ('a':'b':rest) = rest

 f _ = "ok"